galdomedia/session_protector/README.md

 Logout user if HTTP_USER_AGENT and IP differs from the one saved in session.
 This make it harder to successfully use session hijacking tools like [firesheep](http://codebutler.com/firesheep).

 Also, usage of `browser_fingerprint.js` allows usage of pseudo-unique fingerprint of users browser details.
-Both combined makes almost impossible to hijack session (yeah, right).
+Both combined makes much harder impossible to hijack session (yeah, right).

 REQUIREMENTS
 ------------